GST Refund Procedure & Payment | Application | Processing| Get CA CS CMA Consultancy | Professional Utilities

 complete-guide

-• The refund may be filed for a tax period or by clubbing successive tax period, which may spread across different financial years also
+• Tax Periods and Clubbing: Refunds can be applied for a single tax period or by combining multiple consecutive tax periods, which may span across different financial years.

-• Refund shall not be paid to the applicant if the amount is less than Rs.1, 000.
-This amount shall be applied for each tax head independently and not cumulatively
+• Minimum Refund Amount: Refunds will not be processed if the amount is less than ₹1,000.
+This threshold applies independently to each tax head (e.g., IGST, CGST, SGST, and Cess), not cumulatively.

 The application for refund shall be supported by various documents depending upon the category of refund.
 The online portal provides facility to upload 10 files of 5MB each.
 The application is transferred to the jurisdiction officer for the purpose of further processing